Aliens, Clowns & Geeks: Release

 The film premiered at the 2019 Morbido Film Fest in Mexico City.
-The film was also released as a drive-in double feature along with director's cut of Forbidden Zone at the Valley Film Festival on January 30, 2021.
+The film was also released as a drive-in double feature along with the director's cut of Forbidden Zone at the Valley Film Festival on January 30, 2021.
 It was then released on DVD and Blu-ray on June 7, 2022.

 Reception

 The film has a 100% rating on Rotten Tomatoes based on eight reviews.

 Josh Millican of Dread Central gave the film a positive review and wrote, "This is one of those films that can’t be compared to anything else–a uniquely bizarre experience with the ability to enrage, enthrall, but mostly entertain!"

 Tony Sokol of Den of Geek awarded the film four stars out of five and wrote, "Aliens, Clowns & Geeks is silly, goofy, stupidly intelligent, and absolutely what a mad scientist would order."

 Alan Ng of Film Threat rated the film a 7 out of 10 and wrote, "There are still filmmakers out there willing to tell stories just for the sake of irreverent fun..."